haeryny/yuyuyu/_posts/2022-09-22-Calendar-With-Javascript.md

 {% include navigationbar.html %}

 ## Program Purpose
-- A program that will store your events in a table.
+- A program that will show you a calendar of the month.

 <head>
 <style>